danielsteman/web-rs/articles/blog20.md

 ```

 With this file, it's possible evaluate each dependency against the [Common Vulnerabilities and Exposures (CVE)](https://www.cve.org/) database.
 There is a number of SaaS tools that do this effectively and suggest remediation in the form of a version bump or otherwise.

+## Wrapping up

+What I take away from picking this attack apart is that no single misconfiguration was catastrophic on its own.
+A `pull_request_target` workflow that checks out a fork, an incomplete secret rotation, mutable version tags, a CI runner that can talk to anywhere on the internet, each of these is something most teams have lived with at some point.
+The damage came from chaining them together, and the attacker was patient enough to wait three weeks between the initial credential theft and the tag poisoning.

+That's the part that stuck with me.
+There is no single setting in Github that would've prevented this end to end.
+Pinning to commit SHAs would've stopped the tag poisoning but not the original `apidiff` exploit.
+Disabling post-install scripts wouldn't have helped a victim of the malicious binary.
+Short-lived OIDC credentials would've shrunk the blast radius but not closed the door.
+You need most of the counter measures above, most of the time, and you need to assume that one of them will fail.

+The other thing worth saying is that the attacker here was a bot. [hackerbot-claw](https://www.linkedin.com/posts/cybersecurity-supplychainsecurity-githubactions-share-7433820997457469440-SUuo/) found the misconfigured workflow by scanning, not by manual reconnaissance.
+That changes the economics.
+A misconfiguration in a small project that a human attacker would never have bothered with is now reachable in minutes by something that doesn't sleep.
+This is something to keep in mind the next time you're thinking about leaving a "we'll fix that later" comment in a CI workflow yaml.

+I already took action and eliminated most of the attack surface.
+If you've read this far, maybe you should too.